NxNiki/nwbPipeline/README.md

 ## How to use:

-It is recommended to download the latest release version, which has a smaller size (does not contain the test data).
+It is recommended to download the latest release version, which has a smaller size (does not contain the test data), instead of the main branch.

 `scripts`: Pipelines to run on the local machine.